-Coming soon: Online access to summary information from your medical records.
+Online access to summary information from your medical records.

 Initially providing a complete list of your medications past and present and a list of any allergies we have recorded for you, the service will in future be expanded to give full access to your medical history.
 You should discuss with your GP whether this is appropriate for you.
+See further information here.